Free Walking Tour Berlin

 Introduction

-In the aftermath of World War II, Germany was divided into East Germany (German Democratic Republic) and West Germany (Federal Republic of Germany).
-Berlin, the capital city, was also divided into East Berlin and West Berlin.
-As tensions between the Soviet Union and its Eastern Bloc allies and the United States and its Western allies escalated, the construction of the Berlin Wall in 1961 cemented the divide between the East and the West.
+After the World War II German territories was divided into two; East Germany (German Democratic Republic) and West Germany (Federal Republic of Germany).
+It also important to remember that Berlin the capital city was also split between East Berlin and West Berlin.
+Finally the political tension between the Soviet Union and its satellites on one side and the United States and its allies on the other side reached a new high when the Berlin wall was built in 1961.

 Life under the Berlin Wall